calpaterson/latency-article/README.md

 # Scratchings for a latency article

-This repo contains the code
+This repo contains the code/data for the latency article on my website.

 ## Building